-- Completed master’s or doctoral-level degree with a 3.0 cumulative grade point average from a regionally accredited institution
+- Have completed a master’s or doctoral-level degree with a 3.0 cumulative grade point average from a regionally accredited institution

-- Goal statement demonstrating a clear expression of purpose and anticipated personal and professional goals.
+- Submit a goal statement demonstrating a clear expression of purpose and anticipated personal and professional goals.
 The statement needs to be two pages in length, excluding the title and reference pages.

 Additional evidence may be required to fulfill program or state authorization agency requirements.
-Additional evidence may include, but not be limited to, verification of professional experience, test scores, interview as required by the program or state authorization agency.
+Additional evidence may include, but may not be limited to: verification of professional experience, test scores, and an interview as required by the program or state authorization agency.

 International Transcript Requirements

-- Transcripts that are international and/or not in English must be evaluated through AACRAO (www.aacrao.org) or any evaluation agency credentialed through NACES (www.naces.org).
+- Transcripts that are international and/or not in English must be evaluated by an evaluation agency credentialed through NACES (www.naces.org).